mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 const CONFIG = {
   // Debug mode: 0, 1 (info) or 2 (verbose)
   DEBUG: 1,
-  // Set ID of the Bypass Switch button off the Shelly (== its output): 0 for PRO EM50, 100 for PRO 3EM, negative to disable
-  // When set, the script will read the status of the switch to detect if the bypass relay is on or off in order to pause routing
-  // This can only be set when you have wired to Shelly static relay to a contactor in order to use the Shelly button to activate
-  // a bypass mode that will heat at 100% without using the voltage regulator
-  // This can also be set to 0 or 100 if you want the bypass to be done with the dimmer: when the relay will be switched on, the script will detect it and put the dimmer in full power mode.
-  SHELLY_SWITCH_ID: 0,

   GRID_SOURCE: {
     // Configure the API type to call to get grid power and voltage